Get started with Swarmia by connecting with GitHub, your issue tracker, and Slack

 Swarmia is a tool for teams.
 By integrating with your issue tracker and version control, we reveal hidden patterns about your focus and workflow to help you work better together.
 This guide helps you install Swarmia to your GitHub organization and connect your Slack workspace in preparation for team setup.

 Step 1: Install Swarmia to GitHub

 To install the app, make sure you have the necessary admin permissions on GitHub and find Swarmia in the GitHub Marketplace.
 Click Install, review the necessary authorizations, and click Install & Authorize.
 You will then be taken to the onboarding wizard.
 Give a name for your organization and click Next.

 💁♀️ Review your GitHub teams.
 Swarmia uses GitHub to manage access to the app.
 Ensure that your GitHub teams reflect your actual organization and that all your intended Swarmia users have a GitHub account and belong to your GitHub organization.
-In case you do not have any teams in GitHub yet, to improve Swarmia usability we suggest creating at least one team for your organization in GitHub.
+In case you do not have any teams in GitHub yet, you can also create teams within Swarmia.

 ⚠️ Note: All users in your organization can read the metadata (such as Pull Request names) for all integrated repositories in Swarmia.
 Use caution if working with sensitive repositories.

 ⚠️ Note: Swarmia collects the file names and size of commits from the source code.
 We do not store your source code!
 More information is available on the Data Security page.

 Step 2: Connect your issue tracker (optional)

-Follow these step-by-step instructions to connect Swarmia to Jira and set up the integration.
+Follow these step-by-step instructions to connect Swarmia to Jira Cloud and set up the integration.

 Teams can configure which issues they own, but the issue type and workflow mappings apply to the whole organization.
 Follow the step-by-step instructions in this article to map the Jira issues and workflow.